ikhvorost/ReactBridge/README.md

 ### Native Module

-Attach `@ReactModule` macro to your class definition and which exports and registers the native module class with React Native and that will allow you to access its code from JavaScript:
+Attach `@ReactModule` macro to your class definition and it exports and registers the native module class with React Native and that will allow you to access its code from JavaScript:

 ``` swift
 @ReactModule